Agustín Millares Sall: Biography

-In high school Agustin Millares Sall would have writer Agustin Espinosa as a teacher.
+In high school, Agustin Millares Sall had writer Agustin Espinosa as a teacher.
 Agustin Espinosa inspired him to travel to Madrid to study Philosophy and literature, but due to the Spanish Civil War he was unable to continue his studies.

-During the 1930s the completely self-taught poet joined the progressive movement in Spain.
+During the 1930s, the completely self-taught poet joined the progressive movement in Spain.
 He published his first poem, El barco muerto in 1929, in the socialist newspaper La Voz Obrera.
-In 1932 Agustin Millares Sall affiliated himself with the Communist Party of Spain.
-This political affiliation created problems for him during the Spanish Civil War when he was sent to a Concentration Camp and in 1938 exiled to Lanzarote.
+In 1932, Agustin Millares Sall affiliated himself with the Communist Party of Spain.
+This political affiliation created problems for him during the Spanish Civil War when he was sent to a concentration camp and in 1938 exiled to Lanzarote.

-In 1941 he was employed by the Compañía Transmediterránea, the company where he would be employed until his retirement.
-There he would meet Juan Manuel Trujillo, who helped him publish his first poetry book.
+In 1941, he was employed by the Compañía Transmediterránea, the company where he would be employed until his retirement.
+There he would meet Juan Manuel Trujillo, who helped him publish his first book of poetry.

+He died in Las Palmas de Gran Canaria on 6 March 1989.